binkley/kotlin-list-map-tree/README.md

 - `ListMapTree.newRoot(name)`

-This returns the new root node.
+This returns the new root node, a parent node for other child nodes.

 ### Properties on a node